-TA-080A THEATRE MAKE-UP 3 Units
+TA-080 THEATRE MAKE-UP 3 Units

-This course teaches the basic principles and components of theatrical make-up and executes the learned skills in a laboratory atmosphere utilizing current and correct sanitation rules and regulations.
-Students explore a variety of different technical applications.
-Students learn facial anatomy and its relationship to make-up color terminology, the relationship of color and how to establish and create a "morgue."
-Other topics include pre- and post-production responsibilities of a make-up designer/ artist and the different types of theatres and their relationship to the art of make-up.
+This course teaches the basic principles and application techniques of theatrical, film, print, television and special effect make-up.
+It executes the learned skills in a laboratory atmosphere utilizing current sanitation rules and regulations as established by the state of California.
+Students create an accurate pictorial dictionary, a "morgue", and use it as a reference in creating makeup executions.
+Students learn to create characters from scripts using design, timeline plots, visual renderings and written descriptions.
+Students learn facial anatomy and its relationship to make-up placement and color.
+Students learn product knowledge, including how to access appropriate materials.
+Other topics include pre and post production responsibilities of a make-up designer/artist applicable to various venues.
+May be taken for a total of two times.